SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 7. Select the backend visual cloud function that you created;
 <br>![](/exercises/Exercise_2/images/image(7).png)

-8. CLick on Install Integration, to activate the Visual Cloud Function in this project
+8. Click on Install Integration, to activate the Visual Cloud Function in this project
 <br>![](/exercises/Exercise_2/images/image(8).png)